Bangalore Karaga

+Bengaluru Karaga is an annual festival celebrated in the Thigalarpete, central Bengaluru (Bangalore).
+The festival centered around the worship of Draupadi, considered as a form of incarnation of Adishakthi by worshipers.
+The festival activities takes place around the temples of Dharmaraya (Yudhishtira) and Draupati in Nagarathpete (historically Thigalarpete).

+History

+Karaga is linked to Thigalas, a subgroup of Vahnikula Kshatriya, a community in south India who claim their mythological origin with fire with mythological connections to Draupadi of Mahabharata.
+Historically the community was referred as Palli or Vanniyar in Tamil Nadu and Thigala in Karnataka. with sansritization efforts in late 19th century, the community started claiming association with Kshatriya varna connecting to dynasties like Pallava and Chalukya.

+Historically, the community migrated from Tamil Nadu to Bangalore with significant waves of migration occurred during the 18th century under the reign of Hyder Ali and Tipu Sultan.
+The rulers invited them, who were skilled in agriculture and horticulture to maintain the Lalbagh Gardens.

+The festival history spans back to 800 to 300 years according to different sources.
+It is usually held in the months of March or April, the hindu month of Chiatra.
+The festival celebrates Draupadi as the ideal woman and the Goddess of Strength (Shakti) which is atrribuated to slaying of Timirasura.

+Mythology

-A legend: Towards the last days of their lives, the Pandavas and Draupadi left their kingdom and journeyed to the Himalayas.
+Towards the last days of their lives, the Pandavas and Draupadi left their kingdom and journeyed to the Himalayas.
 Draupadi was far behind her husbands when Timirasura who saw Draupadi approached her menacingly to tease and impress her.
 Draupadi (an incarnation of Shakti) with her powers, is believed to have created an army of soldiers, called Veerakumaras to defend and destroy Timirasura (some retellings also say that she transformed into a man to fight and kill Timirasura).
 When Draupadi continued her ascent to heaven, the Veerakumaras asked her not to leave.
 She promised them that she would come back to earth on Chaitra Poornami.
 The ten-day Karaga marks the homecoming of Draupadi.

-The Rituals: The actual ritual is kept as a secret by the elders of the Vahnikula Kshatriya community, who are also the priests who make and carry the Karaga.
-It is a belief that revealing the secret of divine ritual is bad for the clan and the community.
-The origins of the rituals cannot be dated back to a particular time but is believed to be in existence from the time the Vahnikula Kshatriyas have settled in Bangalore – which is believed to be before the 11th century.
-The festival has been carried on by the Vahnikula Kshatriyas in the Bengaluru, Malur and Kolar regions.

-The Dharmaraya Swamy temple in the pete area of Bangalore is the center of nine-day festivities that begins after Ugadi.
-Each day of the festivities have a significant ritual associated with it, beginning with the Dwajarohana, Aartiseva, Deepotsava on Dwadashi, creation and installation of Hasikaraga on Trayodashi, Pongaluse on Chaturdashi and Karagada Utsav on Purnami.

-Key to the rituals is the Karaga Pujari/ Karaga Bearer and the Veerakumars.
-The Veerakumaras are men from the community who take deekshe in the presence of their clan priests and elders in the name of goddess.
-The Veerakumaras are the bodyguards of Karaga who have unwavering devotion to the worship of the Goddess.